phntmxyz/flutter_blue_max/L2CAP_README.md

-# L2CAP Implementation - Flutter Blue Plus
+# L2CAP Implementation - flutter_blue_max

-Flutter Blue Plus provides comprehensive L2CAP (Logical Link Control and Adaptation Protocol) support with full cross-platform compatibility and object-oriented design that seamlessly integrates with the library's existing architecture.
+flutter_blue_max provides L2CAP CoC (Connection-oriented Channel) support on iOS and Android, with an object-oriented design that follows the library's existing architecture.

 ## Features

-- ✅ **Full Cross-Platform Support**: iOS client connections, Android client/server operations
+- ✅ **Client & Server on both platforms**: open channels to a remote PSM, or publish your own
-- ✅ **Object-Oriented Design**: Dedicated `BluetoothL2capChannel` objects for clean API
+- ✅ **Object-Oriented Design**: dedicated `BluetoothL2capChannel` objects for a clean API
-- ✅ **Complete Server Management**: Start/stop L2CAP servers with PSM-specific control
-- ✅ **Comprehensive Event Handling**: 5 different event types for complete lifecycle tracking
+- ✅ **Full Lifecycle Events**: connected, data received, and closed events as Dart streams
-- ✅ **Secure & Insecure Channels**: Support for both secure and insecure L2CAP connections
+- ✅ **Secure & Insecure Channels**: support for both secure and insecure L2CAP connections
-- ✅ **Auto PSM Assignment**: Automatic PSM assignment for server operations
+- ✅ **Auto PSM Assignment**: the OS assigns a PSM when starting a server
-- ✅ **Stream-Based Data Handling**: Efficient data transfer with stream management

-## Architecture Overview

-L2CAP follows the same object-oriented patterns as all other Flutter Blue Plus functionality:

-1. **Device Operations** → Return dedicated objects
-2. **Object Encapsulation** → Operations belong to objects, not devices
-3. **Parameter Elimination** → No repetitive parameter passing
-4. **Consistent Error Handling** → Same exception patterns as characteristics/services
+- ✅ **Timeout Protection**: open/listen calls time out instead of blocking the package forever

 ## Quick Start